Learning towards Minimum Hyperspherical Energy

 With a large number of neurons in one layer, calculating MHE can be computationally expensive as it requires computing the pair-wise distances between neurons.
 To address this issue, we propose the mini-batch version of MHE to approximate the MHE (either original or half-space) objective.

 \textbf{Mini-batch approximation for MHE on hidden layers.} For hidden layers, mini-batch approximation iteratively takes a random batch of neurons as input and minimizes their hyperspherical energy as an approximation to the MHE.
+It can be viewed as dividing neurons into groups.
 Note that the gradient of the mini-batch objective is an unbiased estimation of the original gradient of MHE.

-\textbf{Data-dependent mini-batch approximation for output layers.} For the output layer, the data-dependent mini-batch approximation iteratively takes the classifier neurons corresponding to the classes that exist in mini-batches.
-It minimizes $\frac{1}{m(N-1)}\sum_{i=1}^{m}\sum_{j=1,j\neq y_i}^{N} f_s(\norm{\hat{\bm{w}}_{y_i}-\hat{\bm{w}}_j})$ in each iteration, where $y_i$ denotes the class label of the $i$-th sample in each mini-batch, $m$ is the mini-batch size, and $N$ is the number of neurons (in one particular layer).
+\textbf{Data-dependent mini-batch approximation for output layers.} For the output layer, the data-dependent mini-batch approximation iteratively takes the classifier neurons corresponding to the classes that appear in each mini-batch and minimize their hyperspherical energy.
+It minimizes $\frac{1}{m(N-1)}\sum_{i=1}^{m}\sum_{j=1,j\neq y_i}^{N} f_s(\norm{\hat{\bm{w}}_{y_i}-\hat{\bm{w}}_j})$ in each iteration, where $y_i$ is the class label of the $i$-th sample in each mini-batch, $m$ is the mini-batch size, and $N$ is the number of neurons (in a layer).